aaronperry-dev/scripts/README.md

 Various (and also perhaps useful) one-liners live here ⬇️

-**Reproject and reinterpolate a GRIB2 file using another grib2 file:**
+**Reproject and reinterpolate a GRIB2 file using another GRIB2 file as a template:**
 ```
 wgrib2 input.grib2 -set_grib_type same -new_grid_winds grid -new_grid_interpolation bilinear -new_grid `grid_defn.pl template.grib2` output.grib2
 ```